-How you will feel like a frustrated toddler, not being able to say what you want!
-Exactly was you learned your mother tongue.
+Sure, you will feel like a frustrated toddler, not being able to say what you want!
+Exactly how you learned your mother tongue.

-How you will be glued to Google Translate and work with pointing and gestures.
+You will be glued to Google Translate, and work with pointing and gestures.
 Well, talking with your hands and face is already very Andalusian.

 One month down the line: you can say you speak Spanish.
 Castilian that is, castellano, for obviously Spain has got more languages than this one of the main plains in the middle of the peninsula.
 We only use the word ‘Spanish’ for reasons of ease: it’s the most spoken language and the one that crossed the oceans to the new world (and the Philippines, etc).

 Ergo: provide yourself with the fuel of enthusiasm.